KaiKai7/Wall-Mark/Instructions.md

 * Decide which link you will use from the six listed.

-* Then press the "go" button directly to the right of the link chosen.
+* Then press the "copy" button directly to the right of the link chosen.

-* Pressing the "go" button will copy the created link to the clipboard.
+* Pressing the "copy" button will copy the created link to the clipboard.

 * You can also now share this link to other apps.